 Health and Travel Insurance

-All students going abroad are advised to have comprehensive health and travel insurance policy.
+All students going abroad are required to have comprehensive health and travel insurance policy.

 European Health Insurance Card